 About myself

 Yasmine Amal is a self-taught artist based between Casablanca and Berlin.
-Her work explores identity, indigeneity, and spirituality within an elemental, metaphysical space through bold colors and patterns.
+Her work explores identity, indigeneity, and spirituality within an elemental and metaphysical space, unfolding through bold colors and rhythmic patterns.

-Rooted in her Amazigh heritage, Amal’s creativity and symbolism are deeply nourished by her connection to nature.
-The ocean, a recurring motif in her work, embodies freedom, ancestral memory, and the fluidity of belonging and return, serving as both inspiration and metaphor for her artistic journey.
+Rooted in her Amazigh heritage, her creativity is deeply nourished by her connection to nature.
+Among these elements, the ocean—a recurring motif—embodies the fluidity of belonging and return, guiding her artistic journey as both inspiration and metaphor.

 Get in touch: